Where To Order Delivery When You’re In The Mood For A Bowl Of Something Warm

 Asking this Thai spot in Prospect Lefferts Gardens to make its curries less spicy is like asking Tarantino to make his movies less violent.
 Amy Thai Bistro saves you the trouble by noting for all but one of its curries, “Some curries are naturally spicy and cannot be prepared mild.”
 Order them with confidence, or if you’d prefer a bowl that’s only hot in one sense of the word, try the tom kha soup or shrimp clay pot with vermicelli noodles.

 Watching steam rise from a bowl of Adda’s creamy butter chicken or spicy goat has a similar effect as listening to Celine on vinyl while sipping tea in a La-Z-Boy.
-Make sure to add some samosas or cheese-stuffed naan to your order from this Indian spot in Long Island City, too.
+Make sure to add some cheese-stuffed naan to your order from this Indian spot in Long Island City, too.

 The Persian stews at Ravagh are ideal for nights that make you wish you owned scented candles and a light dimmer.
 The huge portions of lamb shank stew or chicken in pomegranate sauce are fantastic, and they’re likely to make you fall asleep on your couch before you get through the opening credits of whatever movie you finally get around to watching.